 Scientific name: Satyrium pruni

-The Black Hairstreak declined steadily during the twentieth centure and is now reduced to around 50 sites.
+The Black Hairstreak declined steadily during the twentieth century and is now reduced to around 50 sites.

 Size and Family